shaylanmasson/shaylanmasson.github.io/_posts/2019-11-12-cake-decorating.md

   My grandmother has been decorating cakes for a long time, her specialty was wedding cakes.
 Watching her complete these fascinating works of art, inspired me to start decorating as well.
-Through her guidance and leadership I decorated my first cake and it took off from their.
+Through her guidance and leadership I decorated my first cake and it took off from there.
 Cake decorating has been an activity that allows me to escape from everyday life and let my creative juices flow.
 Through my experience, cake decorating has been a fun way for me to be creative and free to design whatever I want while practicing the lessons